 How To Freeze The Corn

 Pour the corn mixture on a single-layer large cookie sheet or cake pan to cool.
-Place the cooked corn in the refrigerator to cool.
+Place the cooked corn in the refrigerator.
 If you do not have refrigerator space, create an ice bath to cool the corn quickly.
 This is important because heat will create condensation, and the corn will not freeze well.

 Remove the frozen corn from the freezer when you are ready to enjoy all your hard work.
-Heat the frozen corn in a small saucepan over low heat, stirring occasionally.
-Or a microwave-safe bowl with a cover for two minutes.
+Heat the frozen corn in a small saucepan over low heat, stirring occasionally, or in a microwave-safe bowl with a cover for two minutes.
 Stir and microwave again for two minutes.
-Add some salt and black pepper for the perfect side dish!
+Add salt and black pepper for the perfect side dish!

-Double or Triple The Recipe - With a little bit of effort, you will easily have more bags of frozen corn to enjoy at a later date.
+Double or Triple the Recipe—With a little bit of effort, you will easily have more bags of frozen corn to enjoy later.
 I figured the dishes were already dirty, so why not?

-Best Sweet Corn for Freezing - There are specific brands grown for preserving.
+Best Sweet Corn for Freezing- There are specific brands that are grown for preservation.
 If you want to plant that variety, I highly recommend going to a seed house and asking the experts.
 If you are local, we love the Albert Lea Seed House.
 They have many varieties and will help you determine the best sweet corn seed for you.

 FAQs

-If the corn was packaged in a freezer friendly zip top bag or an airtight container, frozen corn will last up to four months.
-However, many times, we have enjoyed frozen corn that was eight months old.
-Be aware that the quality will decrease as more time passes.
+If the corn was packaged in a freezer friendly zip top bag or an airtight container, frozen corn will last up to twelve months.
+Be aware that the quality will decrease as time passes.
 For best results, eat the frozen corn within four months.

 Freezing corn keeps the flavor and the authentic taste of sweet corn.
 The cooking process of caning corn will change the flavor of the corn.
 A good example is to compare a can of corn versus a bag of frozen corn from the grocery store.
 While they are similar, the texture and flavor can be different.
 Fresh, frozen sweet corn keeps the sweetness of the corn.
 Whatever method you use, preserving corn for later use is always a good idea.